Oven Roasted Garlic Confit

 Microwave – place the garlic into the microwave for 10 seconds and then skin should become loose.
 I don’t like this method as the garlic can slightly cook and also be very hot to touch!

-How to Serve and Elevate Your Dishes
+How to Serve GarliC coNFIT

 Garlic Confit